ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

     -   nothing rendered when value matches no mappings
     -   validation error when non-unique mapping keys exist
     -   validation error when invalid icon name given
-    -   grouping header for icon column includes label
+    -   grouping header for icon column includes text
 -   Verify manually that the column content appears in the accessibility tree and can be read by a screen reader.
 -   Verify manually that several mapping columns with thousands of elements scrolls performantly.
 -   Visual Chromatic tests will be created